 Snowboarding and skiing in Japan are popular winter pastimes, for good reason.
-The country is recognised as a world-class destination for winter sports lovers, providing high-quality snow, good conditions, breathtaking scenery, and relaxing après-ski activities.
+The country is recognized as a world-class destination for winter sports lovers, providing high-quality snow, good weather conditions, breathtaking scenery, and relaxing après-ski activities.
 There are over 500 ski resorts across Japan from the northern island of Hokkaido to the southern island of Kyushu, varying in size and slopes.

 Perfect snow to hit the slopes

 The science behind Japan’s high-quality and abundant snow is explained as sea-effect snow.
 Cold winds flow from west to east, collecting moisture when crossing the Sea of Japan.
-Additionally, the water in the Sea of Japan does not freeze — providing a constant source of moisture to cold air to produce perfect, dry and tiny ice crystals when falling on land.
+Additionally, the water in the Sea of Japan does not freeze — providing a constant source of moisture to cold air to produce perfect, dry, and tiny ice crystals when falling on land.
 The country receives an average of 300 to 600 inches of snowfall.
 This freshly fallen snow is known as powder snow: light and dry, fluffy and smooth which makes for a smooth, supportive, and enjoyable skiing experience.

 The best times for skiing in Japan

-While the season lasts from December to April, the best time to go is in January to early February.
+While the season lasts from December to April, the best time to go is from January to early February.
 At the same time, skiers should be aware of booking close to the Lunar New Year, when many skiers and tourists will vacation in Japan to ski, meaning higher prices and busier slopes.

 Hokkaido prefecture